Scotland is not England

 God Save the King.

-Since I first wrote this web page, in 1996, things have changed.
-In particular, the current Labour administration in the UK has created a Scottish parliament, with jurisdiction over local matters such as edication and agriculture, and with limited tax-raising powers.
-This is the first elected Scottish parliament since 1707, and on May 12, 1999, Winnie Ewing MSP opened it with the words, "The Scottish Parliament, adjourned on 25th day of March 1707, is hereby reconvened."
+I first wrote this page in 1996.
+Things have changed since then.
+In particular, a Labour administration in the UK created a Scottish parliament, with jurisdiction over local matters such as education and agriculture, and with limited tax-raising powers.
+This is the first elected Scottish parliament since 1707, and on May 12, 1999, Winnie Ewing MSP went off script when she opened it with the words, "The Scottish Parliament, adjourned on 25th day of March 1707, is hereby reconvened."
+Nice one.